 Overload appointments, except those with alternative compensation models, will be assigned an FTE percentage commensurate with normal workload duties and compensated accordingly.
 Faculty members may request that overload compensation take the form of course release when the duties are completed in the same academic year as the release.
 No faculty member may be disciplined or terminated for refusing an overload assignment.

-Appointments for which compensation is paid, in whole or in part, with federal funds may be ineligible for overload appointment or compensation.

 General Teaching, Advising and Student Contact Expectations